 a.
-Cash and Cash Equivalents (includes Enhanced Cash Portfolio)
+Cash and Cash Equivalents (includes Enhanced Cash Fund)

-- Authorised investments include New Zealand denominated money market instruments and deposits plus New Zealand Cash Fund Managers (via New Zealand domiciled investment vehicles only. - Maximum investment term or maturity for any individual fixed rate security 36 months. - Maximum term of any committed Floating Rate Note (FRN) investments, or similar 5 years. - Maximum average duration of 250 days.
+- Authorised investments include New Zealand denominated money market instruments and deposits plus New Zealand Cash Fund Managers (via New Zealand domiciled investment vehicles only). - Maximum investment term or maturity for any individual fixed rate security 36 months. - Maximum term of any committed Floating Rate Note (FRN) investments, or similar 5 years. - Maximum average duration of 250 days, except for the Capital Guaranteed Fund, where the maximum duration may extend to 1 year to align with the period of that fund's capital guarantee.

-- To manage overall portfolio liquidity, any Term Deposits held are required to be maintained in a staggered maturity profile based on ongoing assessment of the portfolio's cash inflows/outflows and anticipated cash needs of its investors under normal circumstances. - Minimum credit rating is to be a Standard & Poor's A1 short-term or equivalent from other ratings organisations.
+- To manage overall portfolio liquidity, any Term Deposits held are required to be maintained in a staggered maturity profile based on ongoing assessment of the portfolio's cash inflows/outflows and anticipated cash needs of its investors under normal circumstances - Minimum credit rating is to be a Standard & Poor's A1 short-term or equivalent from other ratings organisations.
 Where invested in a managed fund, that fund must have at least an Investment Grade or equivalent rating from a recognised fund rating agency or the Manager is satisfied that the managed fund meets the above criteria.